nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf53/qspi_xip_guide.rst

     The :file:`Qspi.ini` file is required to work on the Nordic Thingy:53.

 If you wish to use the :file:`Qspi.ini` file, you will need to manually flash the HEX files in the repository.
-For example, for the Simple Management Protocol (SMP) server application, you need to flash the following files (paths are relative to the build directory):
+For example, for the :ref:`smp_svr_ext_xip` sample, you need to flash the following files (paths are relative to the build directory):

 * :file:`<cpunet_build_subdirectory>/zephyr/merged_CPUNET.hex`
   * For Bluetooth stack application the path is :file:`<cpunet_build_subdirectory> hci_ipc`.